Trump kills key Obamacare subsidies: What it means

 Only a few months ago, insurers warned that discontinuing the funding for cost-sharing subsidies could bring down Obamacare.
 They, along with governors, health care providers and lawmakers on both sides of the aisle, pressed Trump to continue making the payments to stabilize the individual market in the near term.

-Now that the funding is terminated, insurers’ reaction will vary, experts said.
-Many will continue offering coverage next year.
-Others, who didn’t bake in the loss of funding, may try to raise rates or pull out.
-And plenty of lawsuits will likely be filed.
+Now that the funding is terminated, insurers' reaction will vary, experts said.
+The move comes at a tough time, less than three weeks before open enrollment for 2018 begins.
+Rates are set and contracts for 2018 have been signed in most states.

-“It introduces a lot of chaos, but this doesn’t threaten its future,” Larry Levitt, senior vice president at the Kaiser Family Foundation, said of the Affordable Care Act.
-“Those insurers that have built in [the end of the funding] are totally fine.
-They really are.”
+"It introduces a lot of chaos, but this doesn't threaten its future," Larry Levitt, senior vice president at the Kaiser Family Foundation, said of the Affordable Care Act.
+"Those insurers that have built in [the end of the funding] are totally fine."

 Insurers that assumed the cost-sharing subsidy payments would be discontinued requested an additional 2% to 23%, according to a Kaiser Family Foundation analysis published in August.